tdunning/log-synth/README.md

     [
         {"name":"user_name", "class":"name", "type": "last_first"},
-        {"name":"query", "class":"flatten", "value": {
+        {"name":"query", "class":"array-flatten", "value": {
             "class": "sequence", "length":4, "base": {
                 "class": "word"
             }
         }}
     ]

 If you use the TSV format with this schema, the queries will be comma delimited unquoted strings.
-If you omit the flatten step, you will get a list of strings surrounded by square brackets and each string will be quoted (i.e. an array in JSON format).
+If you omit the `array-flatten` step, you will get a list of strings surrounded by square brackets and each string will be quoted (i.e. an array in JSON format).

 You can also generate arbitrarily nested data by using the map sampler.
 For example, this schema will produce records with an id and a map named stuff that has two integers ("a" and "b") in it.